Sisters in Crime - Iowa

 Consequences of Code of Conduct Violations

-Individual consequences of violating this Code of Conduct will vary by circumstance but may include (but are not limited to) a verbal or written warning; the cancellation of event attendance; the cancellation of membership; prohibiting future event attendance of Sisters in Crime events or being a member or Sisters in Crime; mediation led by the Community Support Team or, as appropriate, legal counsel, with those affected; and/or community reparations, service, and accountability.
-In serious cases, Sisters in Crime may decide to make a public statement to its members and community on the subject.
-Sisters in Crime may deny membership to any individual on the basis of comments or behavior contained in this Code of Conduct.
+The consequences of violating this Code of Conduct will depend on the situation.
+They may include, but are not limited to, a verbal or written warning; being barred from attending events; cancellation of membership; future bans on attending Sisters in Crime events or being a member or Sisters in Crime; mediation led by the Community Support Team or, as appropriate, legal counsel, with those affected; and/or community reparations, service, and accountability.
+In serious cases, Sisters in Crime may issue a public statement to its members and community.
+Sisters in Crime can deny membership to any individual based on comments or actions that violate this Code of Conduct.

-In addition, Sisters in Crime reserves the right to withdraw support or deny sponsorship to any event, to withdraw support from any other organization, or terminate or replace any vendor not in compliance with this Code of Conduct.
+Sisters in Crime also reserves the right to withdraw support of or deny sponsorship to any event, withdraw support from any organization, or terminate or replace any vendor not complying with this Code of Conduct.
 While SinC members are free to attend events not sponsored by SinC, they need approval to officially represent SinC at such events.

 To Register a Complaint